Mastro-Gibbs/stray68K/README.md

 ## Description

 Stray motorola 68000 emulator, include assembler and emulator

+About 25k, but what? :)

 ---